Compute

 ×

-Inspection of all header fields in the requests
+Detects all header fields in the requests.

-Precise protection
+Precise Protection

 √ (excluding full detection)